Scripted Production Guide

 preset andCreate Sidecar File

 selected in the Captions dropdown.
-Video settings: 1920x1080 (1.0) progressive with VBR 1 pass bitrate encoding and 15Mbps target bitrate.Upload: to Kaltura and share link for review.
+Video settings: 1920x1080 (1.0) progressive with VBR 1 pass bitrate encoding and 15Mbps target bitrate.Upload: Add the video file to a Kaltura playlist and share the link for review.